Unlocked Apple iPhone 11 64GB Smartphone for $400

-That's $99 less than you'd pay for a new one direct from Apple.
+That's $99 less than you'd pay for a new model from Apple direct.
 Buy Now at eBay

 - Sold by Cellfeee via eBay.